lisannesabelis/InternetofThings/README.md

 Then I tried the manual again.
 It contained a video which shows how they build the manual, so i tried it with the video: https://www.youtube.com/watch?v=-IC-Z78aTOs&t=24s

-In the end I couldn't manage to make it work.
+In the end I couldn't manage to make it work.It's probably because I never used the right code.
+At least I tried. :)

 These are the sites I visited: https://iotdesignpro.com/projects/telegram-controlled-home-automation-using-esp8266